BradHutchings/Mmojo-Server-v2/instructions/102-Project-Features.md

 Most importantly, naked executables allow end-users to try .gguf models I have not tested with Mmojo Server.
 The models users try may not be supported, but if they are, I'm not in the way.
 They don't need a developer to make a model that works work for them.

+***Note:** "Naked APE" should make you chuckle.
+So should "Attired APE", which I will [introduce in due course](625-Attired-APEs-Compatible.md).*

 ***Note:** This is an original Mmojo Server feature.
-So when you copy it for your LLM server, a note of credit would be appreciated.*
+So when you copy it for your LLM server and can't come up with an original name, a note of credit would be appreciated.*

-***Note:** "Naked APE" should make you chuckle.
-So should "Attired APE", which I will [introduce in due course](625-Attired-APEs-Compatible.md).

 - There are additions to [server-mmojo.cpp](/files/tools/server/server-mmojo.cpp) to accommodate this feature.
 - There is an additional file [mmojo-args.h](/files/common/mmojo-args.h) to accommodate this feature.